StatCan/NBL-CNB/docs/source/polygon_cutting.rst

       # Drop non essential centroid field
       self.line_geom.drop(columns=['centroid'], inplace=True)

-The above method was necessary as the built in pandas drop_duplicates method does note work well with shapely geometry objects.
+The above method was necessary as the built-in pandas drop_duplicates method does note work well with shapely geometry objects.
 Other methods such as dissolving geometries caused too much complexity or added significantly to the runtime of the tool.
-If new built in methods are developed in geopandas
+If new built-in methods are developed in geopandas

 Step 2: Polygon Splitting
 _________________________